 • Borrowing money from family or friends

-What happens if I can no longer afford my IVA after redundancy?
+What happens if I cannot afford my IVA after redundancy?

 StepChange Voluntary Arrangements is a registered trading name of Consumer Credit Counselling Service Voluntary Arrangements Limited, a wholly owned subsidiary of StepChange Debt Charity.